PancakeMasta/AssignmentTymbe/README.md

 Page was created using VS code IDE.

-Used technologies:  Bootstrap v4.5.2
+Used technologies:  Bootstrap v4.5.2,
-                    jQuery.js
+                    jQuery.js,
-                    popper.js
+                    popper.js,
-                    font-awesome.css (for icons in the navigation bars)
+                    font-awesome.css (for icons in the navigation bars).

 Contents:   css/                - folder with .css style file,
             fonts/              - folder with offline fonts used in the website,